stat426-fall2021/final-project-zoom-crew/README.md

 15.600191607587442
 ```

-Okay, that was a lot of code to look at to test the models.
+And finally the Root mean squared error shows to us for the third time that Lasso Regression is the best for this data.

 We can see that Linear Regression is the worst at predicting, with much higher error rates than the others.
-It looks like the Lasso model is much more accurate for this job. regardless, lets predict the scores using test data.
+The Lasso model is much more accurate for this job. regardless, lets predict the scores using test data.

 ```
 yhat_las = laspipe.predict(X_test)